nbahadori143/nbahadori143/README.md

 ## Bio

 <p>
-Salaam, I am Nazir Bahadori an experienced Software Developer & I am currently studying Computer Science at Kardan University, in the Kabul Afghinstan.
+Salaam, I am Nazir Bahadori an experienced Software Developer & I am currently working at click.af, in the Kabul Afghinstan.

 I'm a willing and specialized web developer in server-side programming with over 4+ years of extensive professional experience.
 Problem solving, processing, optimizing, scalability and user-friendly is my favorite fun on developing.
 I am also a quick learner with strong problem-solving, leadership, management, and communication skills, comfortable working as a team or individually.